yuwen41200/personal-calendar/README.md

 ## Getting Started ##

-Install the MySQL driver and add it to your `CLASSPATH`,
+Install the Java Runtime Environment,
 then execute the following command:

 ```